henszac/Voice-Cloner-Python-Windows/README.md

  ## Buy the source code 💻

 If you are interested in purchasing this project, you can purchase it by purchasing the source code of this application.
-The application is made in Python and includes information on how to configure it and how to use and configure the pre-trained model or the API.
+The application is made in Python and includes information on how to configure it and how to configure the pre-trained model or the API.

 Contact: **contact@henszac.com**